Alpointernet/Velo/README.md

 Most text editors are usually either too simple, or too bloated that you need to set everything up.
 This comes great out of the box with the philosophy of simple is better.

-- **Lightweight:** It opens the second you click it, and consumes very little memory.
+- **Lightweight:** Opens the second you click it, and consumes very little memory.
+- **Functional:** Has tabs, search and replace tools.
 - **Clean Dark Aesthetic:** Every interface element is intentional.
 - **Typographic Clarity:** Uses different fonts for editing and the GUI.
 - **Coding Usability:** Basic coding features you would expect are here.